Epik: 8chan

-On August 5, 2019, Epik competitor Cloudflare announced that in the wake of the 2019 El Paso shooting they would no longer be providing services to 8chan, a far-right imageboard known as a location for hateful content and child pornography, which the perpetrator of the shooting had allegedly used immediately prior to the attack to post a manifesto justifying his actions.
+On August 5, 2019, Epik competitor Cloudflare announced that in the wake of the 2019 El Paso shooting they would no longer be providing services to 8chan, a far-right imageboard known as a location for hateful content and child sexual abuse material, which the perpetrator of the shooting had allegedly used immediately prior to the attack to post a manifesto justifying his actions.
 The same day that 8chan was removed from Cloudflare, Epik began providing hosting services, and Monster released a statement explaining their decision.
 Later that day, Epik's primary hardware and connectivity provider Voxility banned Epik from renting their server space.
 Voxility's vice president of business development stated, "We have made the connection that at least two or three of the latest mass shootings in the U.S. were connected with [Epik and BitMitigate].
 At some point, somebody needed to make the decision on where the limit is between what is illegal and what is freedom of speech and today it had to be us."
 The Voxility ban took 8chan offline, along with The Daily Stormer and other Epik customers.
 On August 6, Epik reversed course and announced that they would not provide hosting services to 8chan; on August 7, Ars Technica noted that Epik had only ceased hosting their content and was still providing 8chan with DNS services.